-Since inception, we have devoted substantial resources to advancing initiatives related to research, development, and contract manufacturing of our neuroscience pipeline, including initiatives related to manufacturing processes, analytical methods and production programs for drug substance and finished drug product, as well as for preclinical studies and clinical studies focused on potential commercialization of these product candidates, with substantial recent emphasis on fasedienol and itruvone for neuropsychiatric indications.
-During the year ended March 31, 2024, we launched our PALISADE-3 clinical trial as part of our PALISADE Phase 3 Program evaluating fasedienol for the acute treatment of anxiety in adults with SAD.
-In the first quarter of our fiscal year ending March 31, 2025, we continued to focus our efforts substantially on fasedienol, advancing our registration-directed PALISADE Phase 3 program for fasedienol in SAD, including initiating our PALISADE-3 Phase 3 clinical trial, and preparing to initiate our PALISADE-4 Phase 3 clinical trial.
-In addition, we are continuing to conduct various preclinical and clinical studies and manufacturing activities for other investigational pherine product candidates.
-We also have ongoing initiatives for creating, protecting and patenting intellectual property (IP) related to our neuroscience product candidates and technologies and raising sufficient working capital to fund these studies, initiatives, and other activities.
-At June 30, 2024, we had an accumulated deficit of approximately \$29.4 million and \$59.2 million, respectively, and we incurred a net loss of approximately \$10.7 million for the three months ended June 30, 2024.
-We expect losses to continue for the foreseeable future as we engage in further research, development, manufacturing and regulatory activities related to fasedienol, itruvone, PH80 and potentially our other neuroscience product candidates.
-We have not yet achieved revenue-generating status from any of our product candidates or technolog
+Since inception, we have devoted substantial resources to advancing initiatives related to research, development, and contract manufacturing of our neuroscience pipeline, including initiatives related to manufacturing processes, analytical methods and production programs for drug substance and finished drug product, as well as for preclinical studies and clinical studies focused on potential commercialization of our product candidates, with substantial recent emphasis on fasedienol, itruvone, and PH80.
+During the year ended March 31, 2024, we launched our PALISADE-3 clinical trial as part of our PALISADE Phase 3 Program evaluating fasedienol for the acute treatment of anxiety in adults with SAD, and during the six months ended September 30, 2024, we initiated our PALISADE-4 Phase 3 clinical trial for the same indication.
+In addition, we are continuing to conduct various nonclinical studies and contract manufacturing activities involving other product candidates in our neuroscience pipeline.
+We also have ongoing initiatives for creating, protecting and patenting intellectual property (IP) related to our neuroscience product candidates and technologies.
+At September 30, 2024, we had an accumulated deficit of approximately \$379.9 million.
+Our net loss for the year ended March 31, 2024 (Fiscal 2024) and the year ended March 31, 2023 (Fiscal 2023) was approximately \$29.4 million and \$59.2 million, respectively, and we incurred a net loss of approximately \$23.7 million for the six months ended September 30, 2024.
+We expect losses to continue for the foreseeable future as we engage in further research, clinical development, contract manufacturing and regulatory activities related to fasedienol, itruvone, PH80 and our other neuroscience product candidates.
+We have not yet achieved revenue-generating status from any of our product candidates or technologies in amounts sufficient to sustain our operations and enable our strategic business plans.